Skip to content

 It can be very difficult to get a loan without a job or income.
 If you don’t have a regular source of money, lenders will see you as a greater risk.

 If you do manage to get a loan with no income, it’s likely you’ll be charged a higher interest rate.
-You might even have put up one of your assets, such as your home or your car, as collateral, which can be risky.
-If you can’t pay off what you owe, you could end up losing the only security you have.
+You might also have put up an asset, such as your home or car, as security for the loan – this is called a secured loan.
+If you can’t pay off what you owe on a secured loan, the lender has the legal right to seize the asset the loan is secured against – and if that’s your home, you could lose it.

 If you’re unemployed, you’ll probably also be lacking a regular income.
 While you may be able to find a lender who’ll give you a loan, you’ll probably struggle to find one with reasonable interest rates.
 And if you fall behind on your repayments, you could find yourself getting even further in debt.

-Can I get a bad credit loan for unemployed?
+Can I get a bad credit loan if I’m unemployed?

-The good news is, there are quick and simple ways to help build your credit score.
+The higher your credit score, the more likely you are to be offered a loan – and the lower the interest rate is likely to be.
+The good news is, there are some simple ways to build your credit score.
 For example:

 • Get on the electoral roll – lenders use this to check your identity.
-Registering to vote could instantly increase your credit score.
+Registering to vote could help improve your credit score.
+Make sure you re-register if you move house.

-• Check your credit report for any mistakes – even a difference in how you spell your name could damage your score.
-Any errors can be fixed by contacting the credit reference agency.
+• Check your credit report with the UK’s three biggest credit reference agencies – Equifax, Experian and TransUnion – for any mistakes.
+Even a difference in how you spell your name could damage your score.
+Any errors can be fixed by contacting the relevant credit agency.

 What loans can I get when I’m claiming unemployment benefits?

-You’ll only be eligible to apply for a government loan if you’ve been claiming certain benefits for a minimum of six months.
-These include:
+You could be eligible for a budgeting loan if you’ve been claiming one or more of these benefits for six months:

 • Income Support